MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-463-failure-occurs-accessing-renamed-lakehouse-warehouse.md

 ## Solutions and workarounds

 There's no workaround at this time.
-The engineering team is aware of this behavior and a fix is coming soon.
-We apologize for the inconvenience caused, and we encourage customers not to rename the Lakehouse or Warehouse artifacts.
+We are aware of the issue and are working on a fix.
+We apologize for the inconvenience caused and encourage you not to rename the Lakehouse or Warehouse items.

 ## Next steps